mikowals/batch-insert/README.md

       //called with err or res where res is array of created _id values });

 Client side security is managed with allow / deny rules on the collection.
 Their is no security on batchInsert() done from the server.

+##Warnings

+Using oplog and doing bulk inserts to a published collection with many subscribers will run into [meteor bug #2869](https://github.com/meteor/meteor/issues/2668).
+The problem exists for multiple inserts too but be aware of it.